Jordan tenders to buy 120,000 metric tons feed barley, traders say

 A new announcement had been expected by traders after Jordan made no purchase in its previous tender for 120,000 tons of barley on Wednesday.

-Jordan has also issued a separate tender to buy 120,000 tons of milling wheat, closing on November 18.
+Jordan has also issued a separate tender to buy 120,000 tons of milling wheat closing on November 25.